Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Reality Hits: Failed Projects

 So, I jumped right in, but boy did I learn the hard way that things aren’t always smooth sailing.
 My first project was a simple sign for my porch.
-You know, just the family name in a cool font.
-I picked out some lovely oak I got from the local lumber yard.
+You know, just the name in a cool font.
+I picked out some lovely I got from the local lumber yard.
 Oak is such a gorgeous wood, all those beautiful grains.

 I loaded it up, set my design, but here’s where the trouble started.
 I forgot to properly set the Z-axis height.
-So, there I was, watching my CNC machine dance around, carving away when suddenly—BAM!
+So, there I was, watching my CNC machine dance around, away when suddenly—BAM!
 It bit too deep, and the whole thing went kaput.
 I found myself staring at the mess of broken wood shavings, my heart sinking as I realized I’d butchered what could’ve been a beautiful sign.
 I almost gave up right there.
 Almost.

 But then, I remembered my granddad.
 He would always say, “Mistakes are the best teachers.”
 That’s when I decided to pick myself up, dust off the sawdust, and give it another go.